abm98/Social-Distance-Detector/README.md

 # Social-Distance-Detector-
-This system detects humans in the video and finds out distance between them.
+This system detects humans in the video and alert if found violating's.